The improv guide to better listening

 - Ryan Millar

-- May 1
+- May 1, 2025

 - 4 min read

 Want to connect better, build trust faster, and make people feel truly heard?
 You've got to learn how to really listen.
+And we can take our cues from the world of improv to make the lessons sharper and shorter.

 Listening is a Full-Body Sport